-People, Biography, Life in Sicily
+People, Biography, Memoir, Life in Sicily

 Mattanza: Love and Death in the Sea of Sicily by Theresa Maggio.
-(Biographical) This is a magnificent journey inside the world of a Sicilian fishing community and its thousand-year-old rituals.
+(Memoir) This is a magnificent journey inside the world of a Sicilian fishing community and its thousand-year-old rituals.
 Every spring for untold centuries, great schools of giant bluefin tuna have swum through the Strait of Gibraltar to spawn in the Mediterranean Sea.
 And there, for untold centuries, men have been waiting for them.
-In this stunning debut, Theresa Maggio brings us inside the insular world of the "tonnara" - the ritual trapping and killing of bluefin enacted by fishermen since the Stone Age.
+In this stunning debut, Theresa Maggio brings us inside the insular world of the "tonnara" – the ritual trapping and killing of bluefin enacted by fishermen since the Stone Age.
 Read more.

 The Stone Boudoir: Travels Through the Hidden Villages of Sicily by Theresa Maggio.
-(Travel and Biographical) It's not exactly a sequel to Mattanza (see above), but this book offers some interesting, and not always flattering, firsthand views of life in rural Sicily, with occasional forays into larger urban areas (the Mondello mentioned is actually part of Palermo).
+(Travel and Memoir) It's not exactly a sequel to Mattanza (see above), but this book offers some interesting, and not always flattering, firsthand views of life in rural Sicily, with occasional forays into larger urban areas (the Mondello mentioned is actually part of Palermo).
 Masterfully expresed in the most minute details, with insights into the lives of women and the challenges faced by those now in their thirties or forties in a man's society Read more.

 On Persephone's Island: A Sicilian Journal by Mary Taylor Simeti.
-(Biographical) This is the ambivalent love story of an intelligent, complex, and self-reflective woman.
+(Memoir) This is the ambivalent love story of an intelligent, complex, and self-reflective woman.
 The book recounts the events of 1983, the year Simeti turned 42.
 Her narrative alternates between Palermo, where her children attend school and her husband is a professor of agricultural economy, and Bosco, in eastern Sicily, where she shoulders demanding responsibilities on the working farm that has belonged to her husband's family for several generations.
 Simeti feels the isolation of being an expatriate and outsider, although she claims to welcome this perspective when faced with frustration and disgust at the pervading political corruption and corrosive effects of the Mafia on everyday life.
 Despite her natural diffidence, she shares personal insights that make the goddess Persephone's island as compelling as her prose.
-Written 30 years ago, this book is slightly dated in our era of cell phones, the internet and satellite television, but still a great read.
+Written 30 years ago, this book is obviously dated in our era of cell phones, the internet and satellite television, but still a good read.
 Read more.

 A House in Sicily by Daphne Phelps.
-(Biographical) Near Mount Etna lies Casa Cuseni, a beautiful house built in golden stone - and the home which Daphne Phelps was astonished to find she had inherited in 1947.
+(Memoir) Near Mount Etna lies Casa Cuseni, a beautiful house built in golden stone – and the home which Daphne Phelps was astonished to find she had inherited in 1947.
 War-weary from working as a psychiatric social worker, with barely any Italian and precious little money, she plunged into a fascinating Sicilian world.
 The many problems to be overcome included not only financial difficulties but local authorities and a house staff who initially felt no loyalty to the new Signorina, but who gradually accepted her as a respected member of their small community.
 To help make ends meet, for many years Daphne Phelps ran Casa Cuseni as a small hotel.
 To her doors came Roald Dahl, Tennessee Williams, Bertrand Russell and the painter Henry Faulkner.
 Read more.